windyboy/go-caatsm/docs/reliability.md

   restarted and returns `ErrNoResponders`), the consumer uses an exponential backoff when retrying `Fetch` calls (roughly `1s, 2s, 4s, ...` up to around `30s`) to avoid log spam while allowing the system to recover.
-- In dev/test environments, if the stream or consumer is detected as missing at runtime (for example after `docker compose down -v`), the consumer calls the shared `EnsureStream` and `ensureConsumer` logic to recreate them and re-establish subscriptions.
-- In production environments, missing streams/consumers are treated as configuration or operational errors:
-  - They are **not** auto-recreated.
-  - Errors are logged prominently so operators can diagnose and fix the issue.
+- At startup the receiver always calls `StreamManager.EnsureStream` and `ConsumerManager.EnsureConsumer`.
+If the JetStream account allows it, missing streams are created with the configured retention limits (`max_msgs`, `max_bytes`, `max_age`, discard/storage policy, replicas) before the durable consumer is created.
+This keeps dev/test clusters self-healing after `docker compose down -v` and removes the race where a consumer was created without its stream.
+- When the JetStream account lacks permissions to create protected resources (a common production posture), the same code path fails fast with a clear error message so operators know they must provision the stream out-of-band.
 - On the publishing side, JetStream `ErrNoResponders` and similar errors are treated as temporary by the processor:
   - Such errors cause the consumer to NAK messages and rely on the configured